by Gregory James

 And so, we remain trapped in a pervasive, archetypical control system promulgated most principally on our collective willingness to buy into it.
 Lack of Truth has never been the problem; it’s the lies we believe in that promote and sustain our plight.
 (This control system is hyper-dimensional in nature; existing through time, space, culture, consciousness, and what we can most aptly refer to as “unknown participants”.
 Identification with and belief in complex, orchestrated ideologies — without Knowledge — binds us to a prison for the mind.)
 We are conditioned by our own unbeknownst accord to identify with myths, all the while believing with fervent conviction that the myth is true.
 Thus we don’t Know who we truly are because we worship a false set of ideas which are neither objective nor in any way a functional approach to life in accord with Universal Law.
 And if we don’t truly Know who we are, then we are actually more dead than alive!
 Don’t get mad at me for saying so; it’s True!
 That’s why such a statement is offensive to most; and that’s why we ignore the obvious injustices in our world and the pathological corruption in our governments and economic systems — because we can’t accept that we are a part of, or have put our trust in, something so morbid and dejected.
 We — as a society — have died to Truth, desensitizing ourselves enough to accept a brazenly fake societal order that supplants objective Reality on almost every level possible.
 And we need this death just to cope, because if we face the fact that we have identified ourselves with something that isn’t true, and yet that identity is all we know, then what we are left with — according to this unauthentic self — is the most terrifying prospect of all: you don’t know who you are!

-Unless you seriously engage the Work of Knowing Thyself, Awakening to the Reality of your True Nature, your identity is little more than a reflection of an addiction to artificial meaning.
+Unless we seriously engage the Work of Knowing Thyself, Awakening to the Reality of the True Nature, our identity is little more than a reflection of an addiction to artificial meaning.
 This is simply because it is much easier to deny Truth and objectivity in preference of the myth that “I am proud to be an American”; that “I am proud to be a republican”; that “I am what my religion says I am”; that “I am my occupation”; that “I am the namesake of my family”; that “I am my past accomplishments”; that “I am my past failures.”
-We — as a society — want to be whatever “everyone else” is because that’s what’s easy; that’s what allows us to “fit in”.
-But it is very easy to control a people who think so narrowly, who believe that what they are is limited to an ideological status-quo — especially when that status-quo insists that you can be anything you want regardless of who you are or where you come from — and if you can’t, it’s only your own fault; you were given an “equal” opportunity to succeed and to be an individual!
+We want to be whatever “everyone else” is because that’s what’s easy; that’s what allows us to “fit in”.
+But it is very easy to control a people who think so narrowly, who believe that what they are is limited to an ideological status quo — especially when that status quo insists that you can be anything you want regardless of who you are or where you come from — and if you can’t, it’s only your own fault; you were given an “equal” opportunity to succeed and to be an individual!

 “None are more hopelessly enslaved than those who falsely believe they are free.” ~Johann Wolfgang von Goethe, German philosopher, writer, poet, theoretical physicist (1749-1832)